 "You take out a debt, it's only a matter of time before someone comes collecting."Boone is a former NCR First Recon Sniper who settled in Novac.
 His wife was recently killed and he wants to hunt down those responsible for the events which lead to her death.
 He enlists the aid of the Courier and will tag along after the matter is settled, however, he is being haunted by other ghosts in his past.
 Boone is highly proficient with rifles, tough, and he's a surprisingly decent melee fighter too.

 - Adult Fear: Having your wife and unborn child kidnapped and having to mercy kill them both to save them from a horrible fate.

 - The Aloner: After the death of his wife and the falling out with his best friend, he spends most of his time alone.
 Until you come along.

 - Anti-Hero: While certainly well-intentioned, he has no problem decapitating an unarmed old woman (albeit for a very good reason).
 Depending on how you resolve his quest, he may remain in this slot and murder his old commanding officer or decide to make the best of his situation and become a less ambiguously-good anti hero.

 - The Atoner: For most part, it appears that his coldness comes from the incident with his wife, but what disturbs him most is the Bitter Springs incident where some innocent civilians were killed with him directly involved.

 - Badass Bandolier: A possible end reward for his side quest if you make him let go of his Death Seeker penchant.
-Not a bandolier per se, but the rewarded outfit has one on it.

 - Bald of Awesome: Well, shaved head, but still counts.